Call of Duty: Black Ops: Multiplayer

 Players can customize their weaponry in the game, as seen with this customized FAMAS.

 The online multiplayer gameplay of Black Ops consists of one of several styles of team-based action, depending on the chosen game mode.
 For example, in Team Deathmatch the team with the most kills wins, while in Capture the flag, players take the other team's flag and return it to their base.
 Additionally, there is Free For All in which players are not separated into teams.
-Not including downloadable maps released after the game´s launch, there are 14 different maps.
+There were 14 multiplayer maps available to play at the game's release and further ones were released over time as downloadable content.

 Black Ops retains the experience points and unlockable reward system that has been kept since Call of Duty 4.
 The multiplayer focuses on socialization and customization.
-"Create-a-Class 2.0" allows enhanced personalization with appearance items as well as upgradable perks; weapons are extensively customizable with writing, emblems, attachments, and camouflage painting.
+The "Create-a-Class 2.0" system allows enhanced personalization with appearance items as well as upgradable perks; weapons are extensively customizable with writing, emblems, attachments, and camouflage painting.
 Even reticles can be modified.

 Weapons can be personalized with a number of attachments, allowing for extensive customization; for example, the player can choose between a red dot sight or a reflex sight, both of which share many of the same traits, although the red dot fills up less of the screen (something desired by many players).
-Character models depend on the first tier perk instead of the weapon's type.
+Character models depend on the chosen first tier perk instead of the weapon's type, as was the case in World at War.
 Furthermore, face paints can be unlocked.
 New custom killstreak rewards include explosive R/C cars, guided missiles, and controllable attack helicopters.